 Though the wealthy shied away from Meramec Highlands in search of more secluded resorts, the masses began to arrive by the thousands during the early 20th century.
-Traveling on two electric lines and the Frisco Railroad, Sundays became so popular that the streetcar lines became hard pressed to provide sufficient transportation for all who wished to board the cars.
+Traveling on two electric lines and the Frisco Railroad, Sundays became so popular that the streetcar lines became hard-pressed to provide sufficient transportation for all who wished to board the cars.

 During the great depression, the recreation areas along the Meramec became neglected, as abandoned beaches became overgrown, lodges stood empty, and clubhouses fell into disrepair.
-In 1925, the Frisco station at Meramec Highlands changed its name to Osage Hills and discontinued operations in 1932 soon also falling into bad shape.
+In 1925, the Frisco station at Meramec Highlands changed its name to Osage Hills and discontinued operations in 1932, soon also falling into bad shape.

-After World War II, cars replaced trains and travelers began to seek out more distant areas such as Yellowstone, the Grand Canyon and the larger dammed lakes of southern Missouri.
+After World War II, cars replaced trains, and travelers began to seek out more distant areas such as Yellowstone, the Grand Canyon, and the larger dammed lakes of southern Missouri.
 Attendance at Lincoln Beach and the remaining Meramec River resorts and clubs waned swiftly.

 Today, Castlewood is a state park encompassing 1,779 acres along the banks of the Meramec River.
-Preserving the history of the former resort, the park incorporates much of the old resort area, including the grand staircase that once led tourist up to the large hotels and clubs.
+Preserving the history of the former resort, the park incorporates much of the old resort area, including the grand staircase that once led tourists up to the large hotels and clubs.
 Although the hotels and clubs are gone, the staircase and the lure of the region remain.